nguyenphuquang/nakama-docs/docs/install-start-server.md

 # Start server

-You can install Nakama as a binary or with Docker.
+You can install Itme-platform as a binary or with Docker.
 If you plan to use Docker with development or deployment have a look at the [Docker Quickstart](install-docker-quickstart.md#running-nakama).

 With the server downloaded or accessible you can start it.
 You must first start the database server.